“An essential component of wisdom is the knowledge that man’s failure to understand truth does not make it untrue.”

 Business leaders like CEOs as well as any professional serious about succeeding in the business world are always acquiring new knowledge.
 The best CEOs read a new book every week.
 As the CEO/business leader of your crowdfunding campaign you need to stay informed, up to date and educated on every aspect of your business if you want to succeed.

 Why did we call this page Project Prometheus?
 Any good publicist or advertising professional will tell you it’s all about messaging.
 So why Prometheus?
-In Greek mythology, Prometheus is a colossal figure who, among other things, was credited (blamed?) for defying the ruling gods of Olympus by stealing fire and giving it to humanity, an act that enabled progress and civilization.
+In Greek mythology, Prometheus is a colossal figure who, among other things, was credited (blamed?) for defying the ruling gods of Olympus by stealing fire and giving it to humanity, an act that enabled enlightenment and civilization.
 Prometheus is known for his intelligence and as a champion of mankind.

 The resources we’ve curated here will not only put you on a firmer footing with promoting a crowdfunding campaign, but also empower you to run a successful business in the future.
 Of course there’s much more out there so we encourage you to explore.